garden-io/garden/docs/reference/commands.md

 # A list of suggested commands to run in the project.
 suggestedCommands:
+  - # Name of the command
+    name:

-  - # Short description of what the command does.
+    # Short description of what the command does.
     description:

     # The source of the suggestion, e.g. a plugin name.